rspec/rspec-rails/features/Upgrade.md

 ### No more `have_tag` or `have_text`

 Before Webrat came along, rspec-rails had its own `have_tag` and `have_text` matchers that wrapped Rails' `assert_select`.
-Webrat included replacement for these methods, as well as new matchers (`have_selector` and `have_xpath`), all of which rely on Nokogiri to do its work, and are far less brittle than RSpec's `have_tag`.
+Webrat included replacements for these methods, as well as new matchers (`have_selector` and `have_xpath`), all of which rely on Nokogiri to do its work, and are far less brittle than RSpec's `have_tag`.